wintechis/blast/samples/README.md

   - [toggle.xml](#togglexml)
   - [webSpeech.xml](#webspeechxml)

+## eval.xml
+Show how the `procedures_eval` block can be used to evaluate and execute custom JavaScript.

 ## events.xml
 Demonstrates the `state_definition` and `event` blocks.
 In this program a counter variable number is incremented from 1 to 9 and each time its value is even, an event is triggered.